National Tree Day

 Mature Oak Tree

-Trees are handed out on National Tree Day in late September.
+Trees are handed out on National Tree Day in early November.
 Parks staff will be onsite to provide trees to pre-registered Saanich residents and provide tree planting and aftercare information.
 A pick up reminder email will go out to all pre-registered participants prior to the event.

 Who qualifies for a FREE tree?